CarlsonCarlson/CarlSite/README.md

 - if you want a part of the page to not change ever, make it its own view and embed in header of App.vue
 - if you want a part of the page to change, that is the routerView in App.vue

+- Problem is that /src/matrix directory is not being bundled
+- so when we build, /matrix/js/regl/main.js runs

+- but actually /matrix/js/regl/main.js runs from MatrixBackground meaning...
+- find out what is actually going on during build
+- after putting file.js in public, it was seen in build
+- meaning durng build if its not in public it can't be accessed?

+- but i was able to run /src/matrix/js/regl/main.js?

+- seems like import works in build
+- but loadJS does not work on build

+- it might be that wherever the script tag is being built, its not able to see anything in src from there
+- I need to make the script tage be already in the index.html, hopefully this will tell the bundler to bundle the files i want

+- I started putting things that need to be accessed on build in public.
+I think I can use just the main.js and possibly config.js in src
+- everything else that gets referenced by those can be in public?

 ### Stack:

 - composition API